 In London, ‘all out’ elections take place every four years.
-This means that in 32 London boroughs every council seat is up for election on the same day: 3 May 2018.
-The City of London operates different electoral arrangements and its last local elections were in March 2017.
-The elections for the Mayor of London and the London Assembly take place on a different four year cycle with the next election in 2020.
+This means that in 32 London boroughs every council seat is up for election on the same day: 5 May 2022.
+The City of London operates different electoral arrangements and it last held its local elections in March 2022.
+The elections for the Mayor of London and the London Assembly take place on a different four year cycle with the next election in 2024.

 Boroughs are divided up into areas called wards.
 In each ward, local residents can cast votes for as many council seats as there are being contested.
 Electors can vote for candidates all from one party, a mix of parties, or independent councillors who are not affiliated with any political party.

 In 28 of the 32 boroughs, the leader of the council is normally decided by the political party group with the most council seats.
-Four London boroughs, Hackney, Lewisham, Newham, and Tower Hamlets, are governed by an executive mayoral system.
+Four London boroughs, Hackney, Lewisham, Newham, and Tower Hamlets, are currently governed by an executive mayoral system.
+From May 2022, Croydon will also be governed by this system.
 This means in addition to voting for their local wards representatives, local residents vote directly for who leads the council.

 Who can vote?